Genius marketing campaign by Burger King the ‘Stevenage Challenge’ makes Stevenage FC world-famous

 “But even then, I don’t even think a fourth-round tie at Manchester United would’ve got the engagement we’ve received.
 The value of being in that game is phenomenal – it’s probably a value that a lot of clubs and brands haven’t realised.”

-Fernando Machado is a global chief marketing officer at Restaurant Brands International, which owns the Burger King brand, and he was behind the campaign.
-He told BBC Sport, “We always thought that we could do something powerful by putting together the world of gaming and real sports – almost bridging the digital and analogical worlds with an idea,”
+Fernando Machado is a global chief marketing officer at Restaurant Brands International, which owns the Burger King brand.
+And he was behind the campaign.
+He told BBC Sport, “We always thought that we could do something powerful by putting together the world of gaming and real sports.
+Almost bridging the digital and analogical worlds with an idea.”

 “We are always searching for ideas that will make the sponsorship bigger than just putting money behind a logo on a jersey.”

-“What went viral this week and at the end of last year was a big success for us but I think that there’s so much more possibility to do even more than that.”
+“What went viral this week and at the end of last year was a big success for us.
+But I think that there’s so much more possibility to do even more than that.”

 Clever and cost-effective marketing

 This kind of platform could provide huge exposure to both Burger King and Stevenage FC.
 The Stevenage FC stadium plays a maximum of 52 games a season, either home or away.
-The Lamex Stadium, its home ground, has a capacity of 2,800 people, which is small when compared to the likes of Wembley Stadium, England’s national team’s ground, which has 90,000 seats.
+The Lamex Stadium, its home ground, has a capacity of 2,800 people.
+This is small when compared to the likes of Wembley Stadium, England’s national team’s ground, which has 90,000 seats.
 Stevenage lacks the investment to achieve promotion to the Premier League and is years away from being in the same league as the bigger football clubs in the country.

 In a recent video, Burger King explained the thinking behind the campaign.
 They said they realised that even though Stevenage FC was at the bottom of England’s 4th division, they were going to appear in the same video game all the expensive players were going to be in.
-Which is why the fast-food giant decided to sponsor Stevenage because if their logo was on their real physical shirts, it would definitely appear in the game.
+Which is why the fast-food giant decided to sponsor Stevenage.
+Because if their logo was on their real physical shirts, it would definitely appear in the game.